PyO3/pyo3/guide/src/migration.md

 the new [`#[derive(IntoPyObject)]`](#intopyobject-derive-macro) macro can be used instead of [manual implementations](#intopyobject-manual-implementation).

+Since the `IntoPyObject::into_pyobject` may return either a `Bound` or `Borrowed`, you may find the [`BoundObject`](types.md#using-boundobject-to-deal-objects-that-may-be-bound-or-borrowed) trait to be useful to write code that generically handles either type of smart pointer.

 Together with the introduction of `IntoPyObject` the old conversion traits `ToPyObject` and `IntoPy` are deprecated and will be removed in a future PyO3 version.